vertinski/xauron/README.md

 ✅ Embed the stream in Your blog or any other website, bc it's a dynamic IMG element

+✅ Added stream scrambling functionality

 <br/>

 > Web page is served on port 8888, and API is open at port 8000
 > Both visible on local network (LAN) unless configured and routed otherwise.
+> Default stream scrambling key is 'testkey' and is stored in txt_key.txt file

 <br/>

 ⚠️ Web page and API are accessible to anyone in local network for now!
 Needs access rules and network management.

-⚠️ Ongoing active development on stream encryption, needs to be implemented asap.
+⚠️ Ongoing development on stream encryption.
+For now only simple scrambling is enabled.
+Change the default key!

 <br/>
 🤝 Contributions welcome!
 DM <a href="https://twitter.com/xauron_io">@xauron_io</a> on twitter